OpenCAPI/ocse/README.md

 This is a simulation environment that allows a programmer to use the opencapi reference user api (libocxl) in their software to communicate with an accelerator design that is running in a 3rd party event simulator.
 This permits a degree of hardware/software co-verification.
 The accelerator design must use the opencapi reference tlx hardware interface and protocol to communicate with ocse.
+The reference tlx hardware interface supported was version 0.5 dated 12 October 2017.

 NOTE: we currently include common/misc/ocxl.h.
 When the Linux Technical Center creates a "generic reference kernel driver," they will likely deliver the official version of ocxl.h.
 At that time, due to differences in licensing